 Providers must schedule and conduct Appointments based on the requirements as detailed in these Guidelines and advice from the Participant about their ability and preference of frequency.
 Appointments must be held via the Engagement Method requested by the Participant, this can be face-to-face, via phone, or online.
-The only exception to this is the Initial Discussion, which must be conducted face-to-face unless there are exceptional circumstances see Initial Discussion section.
+The only exceptions to this are: